 PACRA Maintains Entity Ratings of Allied Bank Limited

-The assigned ratings incorporate ABL’s position as one of the largest commercial bank in the country.
+The assigned ratings incorporate ABL’s position as one of the largest commercial banks in the country.
 The Bank’s technology platform is a strength.
 This has facilitated fast and effective decision-making while extending quality counter Banking and e-Banking services to its customers.
 The related benefits would continue to unfold over the years.
 A more focused digital drive is one of the pillars of the envisaged strategy.
-While the competitive landscape has been increasingly intensified, the Bank should take measurable steps to remain competitive and to improve its positioning.
-Ratings take into account ABL’s robust liquidity profile as evident from sizeable customer base, cost-effective deposit mix and strong liquidity buffer in terms of liquid assets to deposits and borrowings.
-While deposit concentration level has remained same YoY where room for improvement exists.
-Branch network needs to be optimized in terms of deposit penetration.
-At the same time, Islamic windows rally behind the relative position of the bank in the sector.
+The rating incorporates asset quality indicators of ABL, which compare favorably to the ‘Large Banks’ median.
+Furthermore, the Bank’s infection at 1.5% is considered to be fairly low, and provisioning coverage is considered adequate.
+ABL’s liquidity profile derives strength from its sizable branch network and growing branchless banking touchpoints, which translate into a strong ability to raise deposits and maintain market positioning.
+ABL’s deposit generation ability is also evident from its cost of funding, which was in line with the ‘Large Banks’ median as of 2022.
+As is the case across the industry, ABL’s liquidity profile also incorporates sizable liquid reserves in relation to deposits and borrowings.
 The Bank’s risk absorption capacity, as reflected in its sound equity base, has grown over the years.
 An enduring emphasis is laid on building trade business.
-Also, more diversification is being planned to be achieved by enhancing portfolio in consumer, housing finance and auto loans.
-Another reflection of this is ABL's significantly robust CAR (22.3% as at Dec21), highest in the industry.
-The Bank has continued to make significant advancement in serving its customers using state of the art technology and by enhancing its digital footprint so that customers are provided with all “digital and networked banking services” on the go.
-Further, the Bank is among the first 3 banks who have volunteered for PBA initiative in implementing blockchain based eKYC, which is customer information sharing platform among the member banks.
+Also, more diversification is being planned to be achieved by enhancing the portfolio in consumer, housing finance, and auto loans.
+While CAR has reduced (Dec22: 19.7%; Dec21: 22.3%) in the outgoing year due to revaluation deficit on government security investment, in line with industry.
+The Bank has continued to make significant advancements in serving its customers using state-of-the-art technology and by enhancing its digital footprint so that customers are provided with all “digital and networked banking services” on the go.
 The ratings recognize the management's concerted efforts in sustaining the sound asset quality, which covered the comparatively high advances concentration to financially sound groups; ensuring that aggregate risks are within the Bank’s overall risk acceptance limits.
 The low infection ratio and good coverage ratio are considered positive.
-Going forward, enhanced focus on digitalization and process automation to enhance efficiency and reduce cost, would augment the banking’s risk profile.
-Pakistan’s economy has gone through several varied phases in last two years due to the COVID19 pandemic.
-Going forward, the macro-economic environment is beset with myriad challenges due to heightened interest rate, tightening of demand, rupee depreciation and higher infection.
-This has repercussions for the entire system including banking.
+Going forward, ABL is positioned for creating long-term sustainable value for its stakeholders.
+The Bank is also determined to provide customer-centric innovative digital financial solutions to its diverse customer base together with committing to agility, resilience, a high level of ethics, governance, and professionalism.

-Allied Bank Limited’s franchise, spread over a network of 1,429 branches, has enabled sustainable footprints into the country’s deposit base.
-ABL is a large sized Bank with a system share of ~6.5% as at end-Dec21 in the total deposits of the industry.
-Ibrahim Group (IG), through Ibrahim Holdings (Private) Limited, owns ~86.52% of shareholding in ABL as of Dec21.
-Apart from interest in financial sector; IG is also engaged in manufacturing of polyester and yarn.
-ABL has a growing subsidiary - ABL Asset Management Company (AUM close to PKR 94bln at end-Mar22).
-The eight members BoD includes the CEO, three sponsoring directors, three independent directors and one non-executive director.
-Mr. Aizid Razzaq Gill has been designated as the CEO since Jan21.
+Allied Bank Limited’s franchise, spread over a network of 1,453 branches, has enabled sustainable footprints in the country’s deposit base.
+ABL is a large sized Bank with a system share of 6.8% as of end-Dec22 in the total deposits of the industry.
+Ibrahim Group (IG), through Ibrahim Holdings Pvt.
+Limited, owns 90% of shareholding in ABL.
+Apart from its interest in the financial sector; IG is also engaged in the manufacturing of polyester and yarn.
+ABL has a growing subsidiary - ABL Asset Management Company (AUM close to PKR 102bln at end-Mar23).
+The eight members of BoD include the CEO, three sponsoring directors, three independent directors, and one non-executive director.
+Mr. Aizid Razzaq Gill has been designated as the CEO since Jan-21.